 installation program, but to copy the Zorro folder directly - it's a lot

-Make sure that the folder names do not contain foreign language characters - see above.
+Make sure that the folder names are plain letters with no blanks, dots, or foreign language characters - see above.

 If you don't want to do backtests on the server and don't use the